-Rousseff's supporters take to the streets
+Rousseff's supporters take to the streets to protest impeachment vote | CNN

 “This is a farce.
 This is a pretext.
 This is absolutely irrelevant.
 There are two types of senators, the one that know there was no crime of responsibility and vote against the impeachment and those that know there was no crime of responsibility and vote in favor,” he said, shouting from the Senate floor.

-Sen. Ronaldo Caiado of the Democrats argued that Rousseff should be ousted, saying that lawmakers weren't the ones behind the impeachment process.
+Sen. Ronaldo Caiado of the Democrats argued that Rousseff should be ousted, arguing that lawmakers weren’t the ones behind the impeachment process.

 “It began because 90% of the population has said loudly, no more (Workers’ Party),” he said.

-The heir to former President Luiz Inacio Lula da Silva, Rousseff was re-elected by a narrow margin in 2014, but a recession and a cross-party corruption scandal put an end to any political goodwill she might have earned, eventually leading to her ouster.
+“When Brazil or when a president is impeached for a crime that they have not committed, the name we have for this in democracy – it’s not an impeachment, it is a coup,” she said after the Senate voted to launch the proceedings.

-A statement from the spokesman for Ban Ki-moon said the U.N.
-Secretary-General had "taken note" of the impeachment process and Temer's swearing in.
+A statement from the spokesman for Ban Ki-moon said the UN Secretary-General had “taken note” of the impeachment process and Temer’s swearing in.

 “The Secretary-General extends his best wishes to President Temer as he begins his tenure,” the statement said.
 “He trusts that under President Temer’s leadership, Brazil and the United Nations will continue their traditional close partnership.”